 By default the function returns FALSE if the segment does not exist.
-The optional second parameter permits you to set your own default value if the segment is missing.
+Use the optional second parameter to set your own default value if the segment is missing.
 For example, this would tell the function to return "n/a" in the event of failure:

 put rigFetchModuleSegment(5, "n/a") into tName